cran-task-views/Agriculture/Agriculture.md

 - The package `r pkg("usdampr")` provides access to the USDA's Livestock Mandatory Reporting API.

-- Many of the genetic packages described in the [breeding section](#breeding) of this task view can also be applied to animals.
+- Many of the genetic packages described in the [breeding section](#breeding) of this task view can also be applied to animals. `r github("luansheng/visPedigree")` can be used to visualise complex animal pedigrees.

-  `r github("luansheng/visPedigree")` can be used to visualise complex animal pedigrees.
+- `r github("juanmarcosmoreno-arch/cowfootR")` provides functions to estimate the carbon footprint of dairy farms.

 ### Biosecurity{#Biosecurity}